-Prerequisite: Art I and Art II
+Prerequisite: Art I and Art 2D or Art 3D

 AP 3D Art and Design:

 Develop your skills in a three-dimensional medium such as sculpture, architectural models, metal work, ceramics, glass work, and others as you learn the principles of 3-D design.
 You'll create artwork that reflects your own ideas and skills and what you've learned.